uqmars/constitution/Constitution.md

 11.2 The Executive Team may exercise all the power of The Club

-* to raise or secure the payment of money in such manner as the members of The Club may think fit and secure the payment or performance of any debt, liability or other engagement incurred or to be entered into by The Club in any way.
+* to raise or secure the payment of money in such manner as the Club Members may think fit and secure the payment or performance of any debt, liability or other engagement incurred or to be entered into by The Club in any way.

-11.3 The Executive Team will take full responsibility for all publications produced by The Club or by any of its members.
+11.3 The Executive Team will take full responsibility for all publications produced by The Club or by any Club Members.

 ## 12 MEETINGS OF EXECUTIVE TEAM